Demi Rose Opts To Go Topless In A Pair Of Nude Thong Bikini Bottoms

 Demi Rose went scantily clad in her most recent Instagram update on Wednesday afternoon.
 The curvaceous model flashed her hourglass curves while serving up a steamy look for the camera.

-She added a pair of nude thong bikini bottoms that were cut high on her curvy hips and exposed her famously round booty.
+She added nude thong bikini bottoms that were cut high on her curvy hips and exposed her famously round booty.
 She accessorized the look with a large clip in her hair.

 She wore her long, dark hair pulled back away from her forehead.
 The brunette locks were styled in mermaid waves that cascaded down her back as she used the clip to pin her bangs behind her head.